Anmol6/kaggle-seizure-competition/README.md

 A given dataset consisted of samples of 10-minute long EEG observations from people diagnozed with epillepsy.
 The challenge is to predict whether a given 10-minute observation is a pre-ictal, meaning it's 1-hour before the seizure, or inter-ictal, normal state when no seizures occur.

 There were significant challenges faced due to the specifics of the domain of the given problem.
 1) There are far more inter-ictal observations than pre-ictal due to the rare occurences of seizures.
 This was tackled by scaling the loss of pre-ictal observations in the training phase.
+Other methods like SMOTE and data augmentation were considered but scaled loss turned out to be the easiest.
 2) The dataset is very big and doesn't fit on our computers' RAM.
 Fortunately, raw data is not necessary for accurate forecasting.
-FFT's were computed that significantly reduced the size of the dataset by several orders of magnitude.
+FFT's were computed that significantly reduced the size of the dataset by several orders of magnitude yet containing the necessary features to be learnt.

 ## Pre-processing:
 1) Raw Spectrogram
 ![alt tag](https://github.com/Anmol6/kaggle-seizure-competition/blob/master/img/postprocessfft12band_1.png)

 2) Bag of Features
+Before the computation of FFTs, the raw signal was filtered from large deviations of very negative and very large voltages.
 A large collection of features were computed.
 Most of these features were computed on ~30s time windows with no overlap although some were computed across the whole sample.
+Some models also used 60 second time windows.
 The majority of these features were selected based on related literature and some were general statistical features for time series signals.
+Then the data was scaled across time.
+This was done instead of scaling across features as the time windows have inherent independence in our models.

 ## Techniques that have been tried: